My Ergonomic BATHROOM RENOVATION

 To finish the nib wall, I made a shelf from 19mm x 135mm DAR Tasmanian oak with mitred 30mm half-round dowel along the front to cover the top of the tiles and make it look more substantial.

-TIP All the timber features are DIY – from the nib and under-basin shelves to the built-in cabinet and towel hooks.
-I’ve sealed them in marine-grade Monocel Gold Clear Satin varnish, which is designed for boats so I know it can stand up to heat and moisture in a bathroom.
+TIP All the timber features in my bathroom are DIY – from the nib and under-basin shelves to the built-in cabinet and towel hooks.
+I’ve sealed everything in marine-grade Monocel Gold Clear Satin varnish, which is designed for boats so I know it can stand up to heat and moisture in a bathroom.

 CHOOSING THE BASIN AND TAP

-My original bathroom facelift included a bowl-type sink and mixer.
-They were inexpensive to buy and install but difficult to clean around the base and accessibility wasn’t great, especially for kids.
+My original bathroom facelift included a bowl-type sink and mixer (above, left).
+They were inexpensive and install but difficult to clean around and accessibility wasn’t great, especially for kids.

-So I did a one-stop online shop at ABI Interiors (not sponsored) for all fixtures, including the seamless white wall-mounted basin, bottle trap and pop-up waste.
+So I did a one-stop online shop at ABI Interiors (not sponsored) for all fixtures, including the seamless white wall-mounted basin, bottle trap and pop-up waste (above, right).

-The mixer set with backplate is also wall-mounted, matching the shower mixer in its simplicity to operate without resistance.
+The mixer set with backplate is also wall-mounted, matching the shower mixer in its simplicity to operate with one hand and without resistance.

 TIP Tapware doesn’t have to be all the same brand, just choose the same finish for a cohesive look.
 I find brushed nickel more timeless than popular brass or black.